Bearded Dragon Food List: 88 Things Your Dragon Is Allowed To Eat

 What would you add?

 So till now, that´s it from my site, but that does not mean, that we can´t add even more stuff to this list.
-What would you add to this list?
-I there anything I have forgotten?
+What would you add to this food list?
+Is there anything I have forgotten?
 Tell me about in the comments below.
 Let´s create a valuable resource for bearded dragon lovers here!

 If you want to order live food online, I give a few recommendations on that in this article.